Hide menu

 Labs:

-The labs are generally appreciated on many cards (well structured, fun, well connected with the lectures, right level of difficulty).
+The labs are generally appreciated on many cards (well structured, fun, well connected with the lectures, right level of difficulty, easy to get started).

 Several cards explicitly appreciate the good lab assistance (and lab assistant).
-One card commented on unequally distributed lab schedule.
+However, several cards complain about long waiting times for help and demo.

 Thanks for all comments and suggestions!